Deepan-Karmakar/p5.js-tutorial/Processing-Basics.md

       // tells the computer which color (or gray value)
       // to make the background of the display window. background(204, 153, 0);

-      // The line tells the computer to draw an ellipse,
-      // with the center 50 pixels over from the left and
-      // 50 pixels down from the top, with a width and
-      // height of 80 pixels.
-      ellipse(50, 50, 80, 80);
     }
 ```
 ![Statement and Comments](http://i.imgur.com/x1evK7y.png)